 - Parent Directed Consultation

-Three times during the program, a family with a child with special needs will come in to discuss their most pressing challenges with the trainees.
-One trainee will be the lead, and will coordinate a small team of trainees who have expertise in the parent-identified topics of concern.
+Three times during the program, a family with a child with special needs will come in to discuss their most pressing challenges with the Fellows.
+One Fellow will be the lead, and will coordinate a small team of Fellows who have expertise in the parent-identified topics of concern.
 During a session, this small group will problem-solve with the parents.
-All trainees not part of the small group will observe and offer additional insights.
+All Fellows not part of the small group will observe and offer additional insights.
 After the session, the team will write up the team resources and ideas for the family.